 - Get to know your teen’s friends.
 Learn about what they do and who they are.

 - Normalize feelings.
 Express your own feelings to your teens and how you deal with them.
 Maybe you’re expressing that you are angry, anxious or sad—so you decide to go for a run or take a bubble bath.
 Let your teen know that it’s okay to have an emotional expression or reaction, but also do something to manage those emotions in a healthy way.

 - Set limits and rules.
 Social media and technology can be a trigger for teens if they are being bullied or negatively impacted by things they are seeing.
 It’s also important to set rules for sleep, hygiene and mealtimes – physical health is directly correlated to mental health.

 - Keeping in contact with teen’s school.
 The school’s social worker, counselor or therapist could be a great ally, and also keep up to date with their grades and how they are doing academically.

 - Know the community resources available to you and your teen regarding mental health like the phone numbers above.
 CHOC also has additional mental health resources available in English, Spanish and Vietnamese.

-CHOC’s Mental Health Education Programs (MHEP) offers free webinars to parents on a variety of topics.
+Watch Baleksa’s full webinar on this topic as part of CHOC’s Mental Health Education Program (MHEP), which offers free webinars to parents on a variety of topics.
 To view upcoming webinars, view the MHEP events calendar.